-The good news is that none of that sh*% matters.
+The good news is that none of that stuff matters.
 None of it.
-Who cares what anyone else is doing.
+Who cares what anyone else is doing?
 Just enjoy the fact that you are going on vacation to Mexico, which is amazing!

 The second you stop caring about what others are doing, or what they have, will be your first second of freedom.
 No one will care about you as much as you do, so you need to focus on yourself and your family.

 Do you have other tricks to avoid lifestyle inflation?
 Comment below and let us know!